-At the time of this report, Phalen Leadership Academies had submitted their annual audit for fiscal year 2021.
-However, the State Board of Accounts has experienced delays in approving audited financials for schools and districts across the state and has yet to approve the audit.
+At the time of this report, Phalen Leadership Academy-Indiana has submitted their annual audit for fiscal year 2022.
+However, the State Board of Accounts has experienced delays in approving audited financials for schools and districts across the state and has yet to approve the PLA-Indiana audit.
 The school did regularly submit complete quarterly financial statements that were able to be utilized to assess financial indicators throughout the school year.
-For these reasons, the school receives a rating of Meets Standard for the 2021-22 school year.
+For these reasons, the school receives a rating of Meets Standard for the 2022-23 school year.